-This anthropomorphic mountain on the northern edge of Belfast is distinguished by its ‘Napoleon’s Nose’, a basaltic outcrop said to resemble the emperor’s sniffer.
-But Jonathan Swift saw something else in Cave Hill’s silhouette: a slumbering giant, which inspired him to write Gulliver’s Travels.
+An anthropomorphic mountain outcrop on the northern edge of Belfast is distinguished by its ‘Napoleon’s Nose’ – a shapely chunk of basalt said to resemble the emperor’s sniffer.
+Celebrated satirist Jonathan Swift saw something altogether grander in Cave Hill’s silhouette: a slumbering giant, which later inspired him to write Gulliver’s Travels.